garfieldbanks/MonsterSanctuaryMods/README.md

 - Fixes the issue of the original mod which prevented certain essential items from being received.

 ### Shift Color Name
-- Change the monster name's color depending of its shift in certain screens.
+- Change the monster name's color depending on its shift in certain screens.
 - Fixes a bug of the original mod for unshifted monsters when donating to the monster army.

 ### Start Button Confirm